steelsojka/rx-decorators/README.md

 rx-decorators
 =============

-A set of decorators for Observables.
+A set of decorators for Observables and Subjects.

 Install
 -------